-Ministry for Regional Development and EU funds
+Ministry for Regional Development and EU Funds

-The Ministry is in charge of preparing primary and secondary legislation, which regulates administrative procedures.
+The Ministry for Regional Development and EU Funds is in charge of preparing primary and secondary legislation which regulates administrative procedures.
 Furthermore, it seeks to improve the legal and procedural framework towards fulfilling the requirements of eGovernment and electronic communication in line with EU regulations.